 The liver is the largest organ in the body.
 Besides, it is located directly below the diaphragm.
 It is also a multilobular organ.
 Furthermore, it has several vital functions, not only one.

 However, several of these functions merit mentioning.
 They are:

-Firstly, hepatic cells produce bile, the yellow to green in colour substance, from cholesterol.
-Secondly, it constitutes of bile salts, bile acids, lipids, and the pigments biliverdin and bilirubin.
+Firstly, hepatic cells produce bile, a yellow to green in colour substance, from cholesterol.
+Secondly, it constitutes bile salts, bile acids, lipids, and the pigments biliverdin and bilirubin.
 These pigments are products of red blood cell degradation and must leave the circulatory system.
-If a kind of filter cannot remove them, the body will develop a pale yellowish tinge to its skin, a condition known as jaundice.
+If a filter cannot remove them, the body will develop a pale yellowish tinge to its skin, a condition known as jaundice.
 Besides its excretory properties, bile is responsible for the emulsification of fats.
 It also neutralises chyme partially.
 Our digestive system can only absorb fatty acids and glycerol in the presence of bile salts.
-Attached to the underside of the liver is the gall bladder, which accumulates excess bile.
+The gall bladder is attached to the underside of the liver, accumulating excess bile.

 We offer colon hydrotherapy with gas-removing, stimulating the liver and gallbladder and soothing and relaxing herbal implants.
 The appointment also includes a comprehensive consultation.